Jontsa/JontsaMaintenanceBundle/README.md

 - Put your site to maintenance mode with single command
 - Responds with HTTP 503 to requests during maintenance
-- Optional IP-address whitelist to allow traffic from
+- Optional IP-address whitelist.
+For example to allow access for load balancer health checks during maintenance.
 - Lightweight bundle

 ## Requirements